iiasa/xl2gdx/README.md

 - Unlike GDXXRW, works on non-Windows platforms and does not require Office.

 Tests are located in the separate private [xl2gdx-tests](https://github.com/iiasa/xl2gdx-tests) repository.
-That repository is private because the the licensing conditions of the corner-case input Excel sheets included with the tests are diverse and were not reviewed.
+That repository is private because the licensing conditions of the corner-case input Excel sheets included with the tests are diverse and were not reviewed.
 To request access to the tests repository, email the author or post an issue in the issue tracker.